Find Affordable College Courses

 $8,367 Average Tuition & Fees

 The excellent programs at Western Carolina University helped the school earn the #4 place on this year’s ranking of the best visual and performing arts schools in the Southeast Region .
-Located in the town of Cullowhee, WCU is a public college with a fairly large student population.
+Located in the town of Cullowhee, WCU is a public school with a fairly large student population.

 WCU undergraduate students pay an average of $8,367 in tuition and fees each year.
 After completing their degree, visual and performing arts graduates from WCU carry an average student debtload of $26,501.
 This translates to an average monthly loan payment of $236, based on a 10-year repayment plan.